Public Hearing: Viet Nam investigation 14 & 15 November 2016

-Justice Philippe Kirsch : Accountability Panel members have unanimously decided to validate the Map of Facts in Wildlife Justice Commission investigation in Nhi Khe Vietnam.
+Justice Philippe Kirsch : Designated Independent Review Panel members have unanimously decided to validate the Case File in Wildlife Justice Commission investigation in Nhi Khe, Vietnam.

-Edgardo Buscaglia presents the Accountability Panel’s recommendations on the Map of Facts regarding the illegal trade in wildlife products in Nhi Khe, Vietnam.
+Edgardo Buscaglia presents the Designated Independent Review Panel’’s recommendations on the Case File regarding the illegal trade in wildlife products in Nhi Khe, Vietnam.

 Watch the Public Hearing here: